 New UK/EU Students:

-If you are an undergraduate student and your fees are paid by the Student Loans Company (SLC), you must attend check-in so that we can confirm your attendance at the University to the SLC.
+If you are an undergraduate student and your fees are paid by the Student Loans Company (SLC), you must attend check-in at the time indicated on your induction timetable so that we can confirm your attendance at the University to the SLC.

 All new international students joining the University are also required to provide us with any certificates of education that were part of the requirements to enrol on your course.